Credit Card Cash Advances

 Of course, squeezing every penny out of your budget might not get some people very far.
 If your income is limited, try brainstorming ways to bring in more money, like asking for a raise, switching jobs or careers, getting a second source of income, or applying for financial support through a nonprofit or government relief program.

 Credit Card Cash Advance Alternatives

-If you can think of any other way to get cash, it's probably better than using a credit card cash advance.
+If you can think of any other ways to borrow money, it's probably better than using a credit card cash advance.
 Here are some less risky, and likely far less expensive options to consider first:

 - Use your credit card for the purchase instead of paying with cash

 - Take out a personal loan or a small Payday Alternative Loan (PAL) from your credit union